• Skip to primary navigation

 • About

-Home » Simple Ni-Cd Battery Charger Circuit using Transistors
+Home » Ni-Cd Battery Charger Circuit using Transistors

-To charge these batteries safely and effectively you need a special charger that is made just for them.
+To charge them right we need a special charger made for Ni-Cd.

-This charger is usually meant for 12V Ni-Cd battery pack.
+Mostly it is for 12V Ni-Cd battery pack.

 Circuit Working: